Previous dayMarch 28, 2026Next day

 101.1 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 50 km W of Petersville, Alaska came in on March 28, 2026 at 22:39 UTC.
+A magnitude 2.1 earthquake was recorded 50 km W of Petersville, Alaska on March 28, 2026 at 22:39 UTC.
 At a depth of 101.1 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 62.491°N, -151.750°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 62.491°, -151.750°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28